 NEUROLOGY AND NEUROSURGERYFor the 11th straight year, Northwestern Memorial Hospital is proud to be ranked among the top 10 in the nation for neurology and neurosurgery by U.S. News & World Report, 2023 – 2024.

 The health and well-being of patients is at the core of our department’s mission.
-We deliver on our mission by providing outstanding evidence-based clinical care and by developing new treatments and techniques through innovative research.
+We deliver on our mission by providing outstanding, evidence-based clinical care and by developing new treatments and techniques through innovative neuroscience research and medical breakthroughs.
 Our program includes the Neuroradiology Department, which collaborates with the Northwestern Medicine Department of Radiology to interpret CT and MRI exams of the brain, head, neck and spine.
 Our Neuropathology Department specializes in diagnosing diseases of the nervous system, including degenerative diseases, tumors, infections, malformations and neuromuscular disorders.
-We balance our clinical work with training residents and fellows, tomorrow's leaders in medicine.
-Keep reading to learn more about our work. |
+We balance our clinical work with training medical school residents and fellows, tomorrow's leaders in medicine.
+Keep reading for more news about our work. |

 A Multicenter, Randomized, Double-Blind, Placebo-Controlled Study, with an Active-Treatment Dose-Blinded Period, to Evaluate the Efficacy, Safety, Pharmacokinetics, and Pharmacodynamics of BIIB054 in Subjects with Parkinson’s Disease (Protocol #228PD201) |